realazthat/excalidraw-brute-export-cli/README.md

    `git checkout master && git merge develop --no-ff`.
 5. `master` branch: Tag the release: Create a git tag for the release with `git tag -a vX.Y.Z -m "Version X.Y.Z"`.
-6. Publish to PyPI: Publish the release to PyPI with `bash ./scripts/deploy-to-npm.sh`.
+6. Publish to NPM: Publish the release to NPM with `bash ./scripts/deploy-to-npm.sh`.
 7. Push to GitHub: Push the commit and tags to GitHub with `git push && git push --tags`.